-With over 5 million active daily users making the most out of Instagram Stories, you need to stay constantly inspired—and be willing to experiment—to make an emotional connection with your customers.
+With millions of active daily users making the most out of Instagram, you need to stay constantly inspired—and be willing to experiment—to make an emotional connection with your customers.

-Here’s how 10 global brands are challenging how we can connect to our audience on Instagram Stories.
+Here’s how 10 global brands are challenging how we connect to our audience as they create Instagram stories.